Nice try, Brian, but you get your own show, and you can go say that.

 How come they couldn't see the threat to a future generation of people?

-Defeat will only come if the United States becomes isolationist and refuses to one, protect ourselves and two help those who desire to live in a moderate, peaceful world.
+Defeat will only come if the United States becomes isolationist and refuses to, one, protect ourselves and, two, help those who desire to live in a moderate, peaceful world.

-Absolutely we're winning.
+Absolutely, we're winning.

-Does it this is such a great answer?
+This is such a great answer.

 And does it not raise some questions in your mind about the opponents of the war?